-- L. All taxable personal property used in the exploration of oil, natural gas, or other minerals, including drilling equipment and rigs, shall be assessed annually at the value set forth in the first Hadco International monthly bulletin published for the tax year, using the appropriate depth rating assigned to the drawworks by its manufacturer and the actual condition of the rig. - M. The value of taxable tangible personal property used in commercial disposal systems of waste materials from the production of oil and gas shall not include any contract rights or leases for the use of such systems nor any value associated with the wellbore or non-recoverable down-hole material, including casing. - N. All taxable personal property used in commercial wind generation shall be assessed annually based upon a twenty-five-year depreciation schedule. - 15 SECTION 2.
-This act shall become effective January 1, 2019.
+- L. All taxable personal property used in the exploration of oil, natural gas, or other minerals, including drilling equipment and rigs, shall be assessed annually at the value set forth in the first Hadco International monthly bulletin published for the tax year, using the appropriate depth rating assigned to the drawworks by its manufacturer and the actual condition of the rig. - M. The value of taxable tangible personal property used in commercial disposal systems of waste materials from the production of oil and gas shall not include any contract rights or leases for the use of such systems nor any value associated with the wellbore or non-recoverable down-hole material, including casing.

+SECTION 2.
+This act shall become effective January 1, 2020.

-17 56-2-2979 JCR 1/18/2018 1:14:23 PM
+57-1-1280 JCR 1/14/2019 6:22:58 PM